radicalDilettante/expired-waynechi.dev/posts/state_management_with_class_in_react.md

 ## To be fixed

-The branching process to figure out local storage to save user information is abstracted, so hard to be tested with unit tests.
+The branching process to figure out which local storage to save user information is abstracted with private methods.
+So It is hard to be tested.
 The test coverage of this service is about 80% now.

 I guess I could decouple this process with another class or static class to decouple.